angelo-loria/yt-hdhr/README.md

-# youtube-to-m3u
+# yt-hdhr

-A containerized Flask server that proxies YouTube live streams, making them playable in any IPTV player via M3U playlists.
-It also emulates an **HDHomeRun tuner** so it can be added directly to **Plex** as a DVR/Live TV source.
+Note: shoutout to @purplescorpion1 who wrote the [original project I forked for this](https://github.com/purplescorpion1/youtube-to-m3u).
+Also, Copilot helped out with the Python code as I'm a nodejs guy.

 ## How It Works

+This is a containerized Flask server that proxies yt live streams and emulates an HDHR tuner.
+It also outputs a separate M3U playlist and EPG file.
-The server uses [Streamlink](https://streamlink.github.io/) and [yt-dlp](https://github.com/yt-dlp/yt-dlp) to resolve YouTube live stream URLs on the fly.
-Define your channels in a simple XML file, and the container automatically generates an M3U playlist and XMLTV EPG at startup.
+The server uses [Streamlink](https://streamlink.github.io/) and [yt-dlp](https://github.com/yt-dlp/yt-dlp) to resolve yt live stream URLs on the fly.
+Define your channels in an XML file, and the container automatically generates an HDHR device, M3U playlist and XMLTV EPG at startup.

-### HDHomeRun Emulation
+### HDHR Emulation

-The server exposes the same HTTP endpoints as a real [HDHomeRun](https://www.silicondust.com/) network tuner (`/discover.json`, `/lineup.json`, `/lineup_status.json`, `/device.xml`).
-It also runs an **SSDP** service so Plex can automatically discover the virtual tuner on your local network.
-This means you can add it in Plex just like a physical antenna tuner — no plugins required.
+The server exposes the same HTTP endpoints as a real [HDHR](https://www.silicondust.com/) network tuner (`/discover.json`, `/lineup.json`, `/lineup_status.json`, `/device.xml`).
+It also runs an SSDP service so that clients can automatically discover the virtual tuner on your local network.

-## Important Note

-The m3u/extracted m3u8 links will only work on machines that have the same public IP address (on the same local network) as the machine running the container.
-To play on a client with a different public IP, load the m3u into an m3u proxy such as [Threadfin](https://github.com/Threadfin/Threadfin) to restream.

 ## Prerequisites